PickYourOwn.org

-You think making and canning your own carrots is difficult or expensive?
-Not at all!
+Canning your own carrots is easy!
 The only trick is, you really do need a pressure canner.
-Every university food science department and the government will tell you that it just is not safe to use the water bath bath method; it takes the higher temperatures of the pressure canner to kill the botulism bacteria.
+Every university food science department and the government will tell you that it just is not safe to use the water bath method; it takes the higher temperatures of the pressure canner to kill the botulism bacteria.

 So, here's how to can carrots!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the carrots will taste MUCH better than any store-bought canned carrots.